goomcoom/vuex-module-maker/readme.md

 | getter        | `get_`    | `''`     | `toCamelCase()`     | `getExampleWord`  |
 | mutation      | `set_`    | `''`     | `toCamelCase()`     | `setExampleWord`  |

-###### `state`

-The state gets the raw name from the key of the instruction, or the state_name property; the state_name takes precedence over the key.
-The config options are independent of each other, so you only have to define the options you would like to change.
+The state property, getter and mutation all get their names from the instruction key or the `state_name`, `getter_name` & `mutation_name` instruction options respectively.

-The example below shows the config options necessary to add a suffix and prefix to the state and convert the name to uppercase.
+The example below shows the config options necessary to add a suffix and prefix to the state property and convert the name to uppercase; set the getter prefix as 'getter'; remove the mutation prefix and add a 'mutation' suffix.

 ```javascript
 import ModuleMaker from "vuex-module-maker";